 The two sierras in the area are separated in the western half of the district by the Mazapil Valley, a synclinal valley underlain by the Upper Cretaceous Caracol Formation.
 The Caracol siltstone-sandstone section is generally flat-lying in the valley with occasional small parasitic anticlines and drag folds along faults.
 A large granodiorite stock is believed to underlie the entire area and the sediments are cut by numerous intrusive dykes, sills and stocks of intermediate to felsic composition.

-RoM sulphide ore will be processed through a conventional crushing, milling and flotation facility.
-Haul trucks will deliver ore to a primary, gyratory type crusher, then the crushed ore will be conveyed to a SAG mill, dual-ball mill set-up, and pebble crusher facility.
-Ground and classified sulphide ore will be piped to the flotation circuit where the ore will be processed to produce lead and zinc concentrates.
+RoM sulphide ore is processed using a conventional crushing, milling and flotation facility.
+Haul trucks deliver the ore to a primary, gyratory type crusher, and the crushed ore is conveyed to a SAG mill, dual-ball mill set-up, and pebble crusher facility.
+Ground and classified sulphide ore is piped to the flotation circuit where the ore is processed to produce lead and zinc concentrates.

-The concentrate slurries will first be thickened and then dewatered using pressure filters.
-The dewatered concentrates will be stockpiled before loading onto road vehicles for transport to in-country smelters or to the ports for export to foreign smelters.
+The concentrate slurries are first thickened and then dewatered using pressure filters.
+The dewatered concentrates are stockpiled before loading onto road vehicles for transport to in-country smelters or to the ports for export to foreign smelters..

-The tailings impoundment is designed as a zero-discharge facility with the capacity to store excess water temporarily from mill operations and expected climatic events including the design storm.
+The tailings impoundment is a zero-discharge facility which stores excess water temporarily from mill operations and expected climatic events including the design storm.
 Water will be reclaimed as needed from the tailings facility for use in the mill.

-M3 Engineering and Technology, of Tucson in the US, is the EPCM contractor.
+M3 Engineering and Technology, of Tucson in the US, was the EPCM contractor.
 MARC was awarded the contract for maintenance of mine equipment.